Failure of the invariant cycle theorem over $\mathbb Z$: Introduction

+Next, we answer Question \ref{question_ICTZ} in the negative for surfaces with $q=1$, showing that Theorem \ref{intro_thm_H^2} is sharp.

 \begin{theorem} The local invariant cycle ``theorem'' ($\textup{LICT}_\Z$) fails over $\Z$ for a semistable family.
-More precisely, there exists a semistable degeneration of smooth elliptic surfaces with $p_g=q=1$ and torsion-free cohomology $ \mathcal{X} \to \Delta$, such that the restriction map
+More precisely, there exists a semistable degeneration $\mathcal{X} \to \Delta$ of surfaces with $p_g=q=1$ and torsion-free cohomology, such that the restriction map

-is not surjective. \end{theorem} The counterexample comes from a one-parameter family of $p_g=q=1$ elliptic surfaces.
-We refer to such surfaces as elliptic-elliptic surfaces.
-They have K3-type Hodge structures on their second cohomology $H^2$, and nonzero first cohomology $H^1$.
+is not surjective. \end{theorem} The smooth fibers of the family are elliptic surfaces with $p_g=q=1$.
+We refer to such surfaces as elliptic-elliptic surfaces, following \cite{GZ}.
+They carry K3-type Hodge structures on $H^2$ and non-trivial Hodge structures on $H^1$.
 We construct a family of such surfaces over a complete curve with finite monodromy on $H^2$, and infinite monodromy on $H^1$.
 The family has several degenerations.
-Restricting to a neighborhood of a specific singular fiber, and then passing to a semistable model yields a family $\mathcal{X}\to \Delta$ with a constant VHS on $H^2$, such that the image of $H^2(\mathcal{X},\Z)$ is a proper subgroup of $ H^2(X_t, \Z)$.
-To prove this, we show that specialization map induces an injection on transcendental parts
+Restricting to a neighborhood of a specific singular fiber, and then passing to a semistable model yields a family $\mathcal{X}\to \Delta$ with constant VHS on $H^2$, such that the image of $H^2(\mathcal{X},\Z)$ is a proper subgroup of $ H^2(X_t, \Z)$.
+To prove this, we show that the specialization map induces an injection on transcendental parts

 which preserves the cup product pairings.
-We find that the central fiber $X_0$ has a component birational to a specific elliptic K3 surface with discriminant $48$, and so does $T_{X_0}$.
+We find that the central fiber $X_0$ has a component birational to a specific elliptic K3 surface with discriminant $48$.
 However, we show that the discriminant of $T_{X_t}$ is $3$.
-Hence, the image of the restriction map is only an index $4$ subgroup on transcendental lattices, so LICT$_{\Z}$ fails.
-On the other hand, for divisor classes, LICT$_{\Z}$ holds for this family (cf. Corollary \ref{cor_ICTZ-divisor}).
+Hence, the image of the restriction map on transcendental lattices has index $4$, so the LICT$_{\Z}$ fails.
+On the other hand, if one restricts to Picard lattices, LICT$_{\Z}$ holds for divisor classes in the family (cf. Corollary \ref{cor_ICTZ-divisor}).

-In the previous example, the maps in the Clemens--Schmid sequence are defined integrally.
-The following is a direct consequence of Theorem \ref{main_thm}.